Fabien4h/TestingRepository/README.txt

 Who maintains and contributes to the project?

-	Fabien4h from Quatreohms maintains and contributes to the projet.
+	Fabien4h from Quatreohms maintains and contributes to the project.